 Yet, I became more, and more frustrated with my home UCC church.
 My pastor was a low church Disciples of Christ pastor who wasn’t very liturgical, and believed baptism, and communion were mere signs.
 My theology was growing more, and more high church.
 As I read more, and more of church history, I began to look at Roman Catholicism, and Eastern Orthodoxy as being more biblical than the UCC.
 I tried to stick it out for several years, but change was coming.

-At the same time, I realized that both Roman Catholics, and the Eastern Orthodox mixed faith, and works in their doctrines of justification.
+At the same time, I realized that Roman Catholics mixed faith, and works in their doctrines of justification.
 I was heartbroken.
 They had the history, the historical liturgy of the Mass, and the church fathers, yet they mixed faith, and works.
 I could not imagine doing anything to merit my own salvation, I just couldn’t.
 While I consider Roman Catholics, and Eastern Orthodox Christians my brothers, and sisters in Christ, I just can’t imagine climbing a ladder to God.

 I decided to go back to the Reformation theology of Martin Luther to look for answers.
-John Calvin’s theology depressed me because it denied both real presence in the Eucharist, and the validity of the Mass.
+John Calvin’s theology depressed me because it denied both real presence in the Eucharist (no, spiritual presence doesn’t count(, and the validity of the Mass.
 In my eyes, Calvin was also very legalistic in how he ran Geneva, so I wanted nothing to do with him.
 He reminded me too much of my parent’s church.

 Even more, I was excited over how the foundational Lutheran confessional document, the Augsburg Confession, was peppered with references to the church fathers, and allowed for private confession before a pastor.
 Yet, Lutherans also had a biblical definition of justification.
 I knew then that I would make a better Lutheran, than a Reformed Christian.
 Nothing the Lutheran reformers taught conflicted with teachings of the Apostles, and Fathers of the ancient catholic church.
 It dawned on me suddenly, Lutheranism was thoroughly both catholic, and evangelical.